-First, for those of us that are committed to teaching and learning apologetics are not opposed to faith at all.
+First, those of us who are committed to teaching and learning apologetics are not opposed to faith at all.
 And it doesn't mean we are always weak in our faith.
-The reality is that the first reason (at least for me) that we want to do apologetics is because we want to reach the world for Christ and make disciples (Matt.
+The reality is that the first reason that we want to do apologetics is (at least for me) because we want to reach the world for Christ and make disciples (Matt.
 28:19).
 When we set out to do this, we always run into objections to the Christian faith.
 So I find that one of the main reasons that many Christians are apathetic to apologetics is because they are not doing any evangelism/discipleship.

 Second, I agree that it is true that evidence can become an idol.
 The object of my faith is not reasons or evidence.
 Instead, the object of my faith is God/Jesus.
 So while reasons and evidence support my trust in God/Jesus, it does not replace it.
 I know myself and many others strive for balance.

-Third, I understand the appeal to the Holy Spirit as the one gives Christians an overwhelming certainty that Christianity is true.
+Third, I understand the appeal to the Holy Spirit as the one who gives Christians an overwhelming certainty that Christianity is true.
 He has an entire ministry in the life of the Christian.
 And I am forever grateful for his work in my life.
-But part of his work is to help the Christian grow in their critical thinking skills.
-Many of us as Christians want a robust, integrated faith that integrates our entire being.
+But part of his work is to help Christians grow in their critical thinking skills.
+Many of us as Christians want a robust faith that integrates our entire being.

 1. Emotional faith: is feeling assurance or trust or confidence in a person.
-This includes hope (which is much stronger than a wish and peace (which is much stronger then mere calm.).
+This includes hope (which is much stronger than a wish) and peace (which is much stronger than mere calm.).

 2. Intellectual faith: is belief.
 It is this aspect of faith that is formulated in propositions and summarized in creeds.

 3. Volitional faith: is an act of the will, a commitment to obey God’s will.
 This faith is faithfulness, or fidelity.
 It manifests itself in behavior, that is, in good works.